Darioc18/rock-paper-scissors/README.md

 3. Provide a name for the app and select a region.
 4. Click the _Create app_ button.
 5. Navigate to the _Settings_ tab in the navigation bar.
 6. In the _Config Vars_ section, also known as environment variables, is where you would store sensitive data that needs to be kept secret, for example a creds.json file.
-I don't have any json for this project so I just added a _Config Var_ where key is PORT and value is 8000.
+I don't have any json for this project so I just added a _Config Var_ where the key is PORT and the value is 8000.
 7. Select _Add buildpack_ and add python and nodejs making sure they are in this order.
 8. Now our project settings are done, we can go to the _Deploy_ section and choose our deployment method.
    Select Github, and then we can confirm that we want to connect to Github.
 9. Search for the Github repository name and then click _Search_.
 And then we can click _connect_ to link up our Heroku app to our Github repository code.
 10. Now we can set up automatic deploys, if you choose to enable this then Heroku will rebuild your app every time you push a new change to your code to Github.
 Or you can choose to manually deploy using the _Deploy Branch_ option here.
-11. And finally we see the _App was successfully deployed_ message and a button that take us to the deployed link.
+11. And finally we see the _App was successfully deployed_ message and a button that takes us to the deployed link.

 ### How to Fork the repository